ifm/libo3d3xx/modules/oem/README.md

 camera.
 Almost all users, including those OEM's who will be deploying code to the camera, have little/no reason to build the software in this module.
-That is because the headers/libraries will be included in the Poky SDK rootfs and the rutime libraries will already be installed on the camera.
+That is because the headers/libraries will be included in the Poky SDK rootfs and the runtime libraries will already be installed on the camera.
 To that end, these instructions below are for developers who are working on the `oem` module code itself.